 When the time came – belatedly – for it to awaken from its winter slumber, clearly the old girl was not impressed by my neglect.
 Doing an impression of a misfire, the Alfetta only just scraped through the MoT’s emissions test after a health-check with Les Dufty at Automeo.
 The diagnosis was more mileage, but to do that it needed the aforementioned piece of paper from The Man.

 The Dell’Orto 40DHLAs were retuned and it was suggested a tin of magic juice should be added to the petrol tank.
 Although the Alfa does live on super-unleaded, when that isn’t available it has had to do with the other lesser RON-rated watery stuff – and I’ve seen what can happen to that over time.
-A tramp’s piss has more poke in it than some 95RON unleaded.
+A tramp’s breakfast has more poke in it than some 95RON unleaded.

 Justin Walkey from Powerflow Ltd – a distributor of BG Products GB – was confident that a can of BG 44k fuel cleaner would help lift the Alfa’s awkward mood.
 BG 44K contains a high level of PEA (Polyether Amine) a chemical that is adept at removing hard-baked carbon deposits; something which Les was confident was partly wrong with the Alfa due to its lengthy garage confinement.